jsilvestre/tasky/README.md

 # Description

-Cozy Template is a template project to start quickly your own application.
-Just fork it and code while focusing only on your features !

-Do you feel lost?
-No problem, check out our tutorial to get your started: http://cozy.io/hack/getting-started/
+Tasky is a simple yet powerful task manager.
+I found the usual tree structure to organize tasks far too rigid, so I came up with the idea that you can build your own tree on the fly with tags.

-# Run
+# Development

-Clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)
+Clone this repository, install dependencies and run server (it requires Node.js)

-    npm install -g coffee-script
+    npm install -g coffee-script brunch nodemon
-    git clone git://github.com/mycozycloud/cozy-template.git
+    git clone git://github.com/jsilvestre/tasky.git
-    cd cozy-template
+    cd tasky
     npm install
-    coffee server
+    cd client/
+    npm install
+    brunch w &
+    cd ..
+    nodemon server.coffee --ignore client

+# Contributing
+Let me know what you would like to see in the application so we can discuss it.
+The simplest way to do it is [opening an issue](https://github.com/jsilvestre/tasky/issues/new).

+Make sure there is not already an issue discussing the feature or the bug you are about to post about!

 # About Cozy